microsoft/Kusto-Query-Language/doc/projectawayoperator.md

 ---
 # project-away operator

-Select what columns in the input to exclude from the output
+Select what columns from the input to exclude from the output.

 ```kusto
 T | project-away price, quantity, zz*
 ```

 The order of the columns in the result is determined by their original order in the table.
 Only the columns that were specified as arguments are dropped.
 The other columns are included in the result.
 (See also `project`.)

 ## Syntax